I. CORE | II. CAPSTONE COURSE SERIES FOR MS | III. ELECTIVES FOR MS | IV. THESIS-BASED REQUIREMENTS

 *All students must take this course in their first semester as an introduction to the field of Shelter Medicine and course technology.

 II.
-Additional Requirements for Master of Science
+Additional Research, Communication, and Capstone Course Series for Non-Thesis Master of Science

-VME6950 | Capstone Project** Presentation | 1-3 | X | X | X |
+VME6910 | Supervised Research in Shelter Medicine* | 3 | Master’s elective | X | X | X |

-VME6951 | Communicating Research about Shelter Medicine*** | 1 | X | X | X |
+VME6951 | Communicating Research About Shelter Medicine** | 1 | Master’s core | X | X | X |

 Non-thesis students are expected to (1) meet with their online advisor at least once annually to review progress, (2) keep an e-portfolio to document their learning and professional growth, and (3) to develop a “Capstone Project” approved by their advisor before the final semester of their program.